 Turn on Your Dome Lights at Night to make sure your vehicle is visible.
+Do not permit all occupants to sleep at one time and keep good watch.

-Winter Driving Tips from the Ohio Department of Public Safety cles.
+Winter Driving Tips from the Ohio Department of Public Safety times the normal disways leave plenty of distance between you and other vehicles.

 When driving in the snow, accelerate, turn and brake slowly and gently.
-Always leave plenty of distance between you and other vehi-

-On slippery roads allow at least three times the normal distance to reach a full stop and avoid skidding.
+Altance to reach a full stop and avoid skidding.
 This means your safe distance behind a vehicle in front of you should be three times as far.
 And you must begin braking three times as far away from the stoplight or corner where you turn.